mayurnagdev123/recipeFinder/README.md

 # recipeFinder
-recipe search webapp made using Hibernate and ajax
+recipe search webapp made using Hibernate and ajax.